 Planning & Discovery

-From traditional interpersonal fact finding like interview sessions, recorded interactions, in-experience feedback loops (like submit a suggestion or bug investigation), surveys, group sessions and 1 on 1 sessions to name a few.
+From traditional interpersonal fact-finding like interview sessions, recorded interactions, in-experience feedback loops (like submitting a suggestion or bug investigation), surveys, group sessions, and 1 on 1 sessions to name a few.
 What these do well is give you a POV of one or a few.
-But what they also do is skew the feature lists or suggested changes to a UX without validation towards mass adoption.
+But what they also do is skew the feature lists or suggested changes to a UX without validation toward mass adoption.

-If you’ve only ever built experiences for brands or clients say in design or marketing firm you are likely fighting an uphill battle as the ultimate decision comes down to the opinion and wishes of a single person or small group (the clients) who is paying for the service.
-Software – if they are doing their job right – instead looks at all the suggestions from traditional user information along with tracked habits from data; analytics, heat maps, ranking and grouping of similar requests and habits.
-Then marrying the two sides by giving the list of the most valuable features or changes that will make a certain percentage of the overall user pool happier and more likely to keep use the experience.
-This makes sense as advertising or paid subscription to the software or site is what drive their growth as a business.
+If you’ve only ever built experiences for brands or clients say in a design or marketing firm you are likely fighting an uphill battle as the ultimate decision comes down to the opinion and wishes of a single person or small group (the clients) who is paying for the service.
+Software – if they are doing their job right – instead looks at all the suggestions from traditional user information along with tracked habits from data; analytics, heat maps, ranking, and grouping of similar requests and habits.
+Then marry the two sides by giving the list of the most valuable features or changes that will make a certain percentage of the overall user pool happier and more likely to keep using the experience.
+This makes sense as advertising or paid subscription to the software or site is what drives their growth as a business.
 This percentage is then further balanced against the cost of investment (time and resources) to make the feature.
-Giving them the ultimate answer to a question; “Is this worth it?”
+Giving them the ultimate answer to the question; “Is this worth it?”

 Getting to the short list of what the users need is not always what they want.
-It is the team creating the solutions job to discuss, investigate, determine what the best answer is.
+It is the team creating the job of the solution to discuss, investigate, and determine what the best answer is.
 The first step to unwrapping that data is Journey Mapping.

 A fantastic precursor to mapping techniques was written by the NNGroup a few years ago: https://www.nngroup.com/articles/ux-mapping-cheat-sheet/

 They break down 4 key types of Consumer Mapping:

 - Empathy mapping